 The reason I don’t do make-up classes is to help you make the commitment to yourself to come to class.
 You will get so much more benefit from belly dance class when you commit to it than if you were to just drop in occasionally.
 If you can make up a missed class any time, then there is no commitment.

-If I ever need to cancel class due to snow or for any other reason, I will let students know via email on the day of class by 2:30 PM for Monday and Tuesday classes and by 10:30 AM for Thursday class.
+If I ever need to cancel class due to snow or for any other reason, I will let students know via email on the day of class by 9 AM for Monday classes, by 2:30 PM for Tuesday classes and by 9 AM for Thursday class (Women’s Qigong Class).
 If possible, I will schedule a class at another time to make up the class I cancel.
 Otherwise, I will issue credit for the next belly dance session.

 If the student misses any scheduled class for any reason, there are no make up classes, credits, or refunds.
 See the answer to the previous question for my reasoning on this issue.